-- Step in which water is treated to alter characteristics that may impact on downstream treatment processes. - Where water is acidic, lime is often added to raise the pH Water rich in hardness is often treated with sodium carbonate to precipitate out calcium carbonate.
+- Step in which water is treated to alter characteristics that may impact on downstream treatment processes. - \checkmark Where water is acidic, lime is often added to raise the pH - Water rich in hardness is often softened to precipitate out calcium carbonate.